shaysingh818/scratch_net/README.md

 # Scratch Net
-This repo contains all the needed utilties for building your own neural networks.
-The purpose of this project was to understand the inner workings of backpropagation and how certain activation functions affect the predicted outputs.
-These repo contains utilties for linear algebra, saving pretrained models and creating different architectures for neural nets.
+This repo contains all the needed utilties for building your own neural networks in C. The purpose of this project was to understand the core concepts of a neural network.

 # General Information
 * Network implementation solves the XOR problem